Q: WHEN (or how) can I sign up for challenges, get sponsor info, volunteer, find out who is coaching, etc etc etc?

 Q: Do I have to pay to bring my boyfriend (or husband or girlfriend or kids or other non-skating pal)?

 A: Anyone can stay at the hotel and attend the free (mostly social) events, but for entry into the skating areas, they’ll need a RollerCon Pass.
 Challenges, scrimmages, bouts, training, seminars, Vendor Village and more will be held at in the convention-passholders only area.
 Fortunately, passes are extremely inexpensive and include non-skater options.

 Q: Can my family / friends come see me scrimmage?

 A: Absolutely!
 Your family or friends can get a Spectator Pass (available in Spring) to come see you in the Riviera skating events.
-We will also be selling a very limited number of assigned seating tickets to our Skyboxes for dinner bouts in 2012.
-Stay tuned for information.
+They can also get tickets to watch some of our bouts from our Skyboxes.
+More info…

 Q: Can I get a day pass?